phillipnunes/100-days-of-code/log.md

 ### Day 46: November 05 2018

 **Today's Progress**: Today I learned a bit about Testing in Laravel and some scary terms like Dependency Injection and Auto Resolution....but it is not that hard.

+### Day 47: November 07 2018

+**Today's Progress**: Today I trained my ES6 with classes, array operations and other "new features".